mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 vision enhancements (Recon DM+1) tied to a TL14 neural comm and HUD for her weapons.

-Trista’s goal is to recover the ship.
-She does not care what happens to the crew but states ‘there will be less trouble if we leave as little mess as possible’.
+Trista's goal is to recover the ship.
+She does not care what happens to the crew but states 'there will be less trouble if we leave as little mess as possible'.

-REFEREE’S INFORMATION
+REFEREE'S INFORMATION
 1: All is as stated.
-Reginald’s Purse is still stuck at the frontier spaceport, waiting on a part for its power plant.
+Reginald's Purse is still stuck at the frontier spaceport, waiting on a part for its power plant.
 An engineer could rig a temporary replacement on a Difficult Engineer check, although the power plant will leak radiation (see Poor Maintenance, Traveller Core Rulebook, page